 If you have a concern about the care being provided to you or family member in a dialysis clinic, you may call the Network at any time.
 However, you are encouraged to speak to the clinic manager, charge nurse, or social worker first.
 This resource will provide you with more information about the Network grievance process, including how to file a grievance.View Resource

-ESRD Network 15 is looking for patients to help improve the quality of care for ESRD patients by volunteering as a Patient Subject Matter Expert (SME) on our Patient Advisory Committee (PAC).View Resource
+ESRD Network 15 is looking for patients to help improve the quality of care for ESRD patients by volunteering as a Patient Subject Matter Expert (SME) on our Patient Advisory Council (PAC).View Resource

-Network 15 is looking for administrators, nephrologists, vascular surgeons, transplant surgeons, nephrology nurses, transplant nurses, social workers, registered dietitians, and patient care technicians from ESRD Network facilities that are committed to improving the quality and experience of care for ESRD patients.View Resource
+Network 15 is looking for administrators, nephrologists, vascular surgeons, transplant surgeons, nephrology nurses, transplant nurses, social workers, registered dietitians, and patient care technicians from dialysis and transplant facilities that are committed to improving the quality and experience of care for ESRD patients.View Resource

 ESRD Network 15 | 3025 South Parker Road, Suite 820 | Aurora, CO 80014 | 303.831.8818